The Ten Commandments (1956 film): Plot

-After hearing the prophecy of a Hebrew deliverer that would free the Hebrews from Egyptian bondage, Pharaoh Rameses I of Egypt ordered the death of all newborn Hebrew males.
+After hearing the prophecy of a Hebrew deliverer who would free the Hebrews from Egyptian bondage, Pharaoh Rameses I of Egypt orders the death of all newborn Hebrew males.
 Yochabel saves her infant son by setting him adrift in a basket on the Nile.
 Rameses I's recently widowed daughter Bithiah finds the basket and decides to adopt the boy by naming him Moses, even though her servant Memnet recognizes the child's Hebrew heritage.

-Prince Moses grows up to become a successful general, winning a war with Ethiopia and establishing an alliance.
-Moses falls in love with the princess Nefretiri.
-But, she is betrothed to whomever Sethi chooses to become the next Pharaoh.
-While working on the building of a city for Pharaoh Sethi's jubilee, Moses meets the stonecutter Joshua, who tells him of the Hebrew God.
+Prince Moses grows up to become a successful general, winning a war against Ethiopia and establishing an alliance.
+Moses falls in love with Princess Nefretiri, but she is betrothed to whomever Rameses' son, Pharaoh Sethi, chooses to become the next Pharaoh.
+While building a city for Sethi's jubilee, Moses meets the stonecutter Joshua, who tells him of the Hebrew God.
 Moses saves an elderly woman from being crushed, not knowing that she is his biological mother, Yochabel, and he reprimands the master builder, Baka.
-Moses reforms the treatment of slaves on the project, but Prince Rameses, Moses's adoptive brother and Sethi's son, charges him with planning an insurrection.
+Moses reforms the treatment of slaves on the project, but Prince Rameses, Moses's adoptive brother and Sethi's son, charges him with planning insurrection.
 Moses says he is merely making the slaves more productive, and after demonstrating the results, Sethi declares him the next Pharaoh.

 Nefretiri learns from Memnet that Moses is the son of Hebrew slaves.
 She kills Memnet, but reveals the story to Moses after he finds the piece of Levite cloth he was wrapped in as a baby, which Memnet had kept.
 Moses follows Bithiah to Yochabel's house, where he meets his biological mother, brother Aaron, and sister Miriam.
 Moses learns more about the slaves by working with them.
 Nefretiri urges him to return to the palace, so that he may help his people when he becomes pharaoh, to which he agrees after he completes a final task.
 Moses saves Joshua from death by killing Baka, telling Joshua that he, too, is Hebrew.
-The confession is witnessed by the Hebrew overseer Dathan, who then reports to Prince Rameses.
+The confession is witnessed by the Hebrew overseer Dathan, who then reports to Rameses.
 After being arrested, Moses explains that he is not the Deliverer, but would free the slaves if he could.
-Sethi reluctantly declares Prince Rameses his sole heir, and Rameses banishes Moses to the desert.
-At this time, Moses learns of the death of his mother.
+Sethi reluctantly declares Rameses his sole heir, and Rameses banishes Moses to the desert.
+Moses learns of the death of his mother.

 Moses makes his way across the desert to a well in Midian.
 After defending seven sisters from Amalekites, Moses is housed with the girls' father Jethro, a Madianite sheikh, who worships the God of Abraham.
 Moses marries Jethro's eldest daughter Sephora.
-Later, he finds Joshua, who has escaped from the hard labor imposed on the Hebrews in Egypt.
+Later, he finds Joshua, who escaped from the hard labor imposed on the Hebrews in Egypt.
 While herding, Moses sees the burning bush on the summit of Mount Sinai and hears the voice of God.
 At God's command, Moses returns to Egypt to free the Hebrews.